koi-ama/koi-ama.github.io/essays/reflect.md

 }
 ```

-What I like here is how **narrowing** (the 『『『v is number』』』 predicate) lets the compiler protect later steps.
+What I like here is how **narrowing** (the ```v is number``` predicate) lets the compiler protect later steps.
 In earlier JS code I would sprinkle runtime checks everywhere; with TS, the type system documents and enforces the flow.

 ## A quick note on classes
-Re-implementing tiny OOP tasks (e.g., 『『『Score』』』, 『『『Ride』』』, simple 『『『Inventory』』』) reminded me that TS “classes” are syntax over JS prototypes, but with **real compile-time guarantees**.
+Re-implementing tiny OOP tasks (e.g., ```Score```, ```Ride```, simple ```Inventory```) reminded me that TS “classes” are syntax over JS prototypes, but with **real compile-time guarantees**.
 That means I get autocompletion, constructor contracts, and visibility modifiers without losing JavaScript’s runtime model.
 I still keep logic small and composable, but when a domain has identity and invariants, a class with typed fields feels appropriate.

 ## Athletic Software Engineering: how the WODs felt
 The practice WODs were honest: **slightly stressful, very useful**.
 The timer exposed two habits: (1) I hesitate on boilerplate, and (2) I underestimate input validation.
 My fix was to keep a tiny “WOD kit” in my notes—CLI scaffolds, test snippets, and a checklist (“parse → validate → transform → format”).
 After two or three runs, the anxiety dropped and muscle memory formed.
 I also liked the instant debrief: I wrote down where I fumbled (e.g., forgetting to sort before slicing) and re-ran with a stricter time cap.